 If you go for a basic model, one of the best features to look out for is a charcoal filter.
 The natural absorbent properties of charcoal means any bad smells will be drawn out of the bin and into the filter.
 Although these need to be changed every six months, it is worth having them especially if you choose a home composter that is in your kitchen or basement.
 A sealable, airtight lid will also help prevent bad smells.

 Some Make Compost Tea

-If you want a kitchen composter, just think about where it will go.
-If you have room inside a cupboard then it won’t matter too much what it looks like but if it will be “on show” on a kitchen countertop then it is worth paying a bit extra for something that has been designed well and fits in with your kitchen decor.
+If you want a kitchen composter, think about where it will go.
+If you have room inside a cupboard it won’t matter what it looks like.
+If it will be “on show” on a kitchen countertop then it is worth paying a bit extra for something that has been designed well and fits in with your kitchen decor.
 Automatic mixing is also a great feature of a kitchen composter as it eliminates the need for you to have to keep opening up the bin and mixing it with a fork.
-And the fewer times you open it the better as the smell will be kept inside.
+Plus, the fewer times you open it the better, as the smell will be kept inside.

 Better Mixing and Aeration

 Compost tumblers with ridges or bars inside work to break up the materials a lot quicker and easier.
 The tumblers with this added feature also aerate your compost which again makes it decompose more evenly.

 Worm composters are usually easier to use when they have stackable trays.
 These trays mean your compost drops down through mesh layers so you get fine, ready to use compost at the bottom and you add your fresh food and garden waste in the top.
 This way, you also prevent loss of worms from digging out the compost as you can simply remove the bottom tray and harvest the compost while leaving the worms in the top trays.